 Medical Travel Compared specialises in helping people who may have difficulty getting standard cover due to age or medical history, so you’re in safe hands.

-Use our simple and straightforward online medical screening facility to declare your pre-existing medical conditions and anything for which you take prescribed medication for.
+Use our simple and straightforward online medical screening facility to declare your pre-existing medical conditions and anything for which you take prescribed medication.

-We compare single trip holiday insurance for a huge range of medical conditions.
+In terms of specific conditions, single trip travel insurance can cover you for a range of different pre-existing medical conditions.

-If cover exists for your condition, we’ll do our best to find you the best value cover for your condition.
+Provided cover exists for your condition, we’ll do our best to find the best value across a variety of specialist providers.

 While we’re all after a cheap deal on our travel insurance, you need to remember that the cheapest insurance isn’t always the best option – especially if you have medical conditions you need to be covered.

-Cheaper policies also often come with a higher premium, so you may find yourself paying more should you need to claim on your policy.
+Cheaper policies also often come with a higher excess, so you may find yourself paying more should you need to claim on your policy.

 Comparing insurance policies side-by-side will give you the best possible view of which is the best deal.
 Be sure to read the small print and ensure your specific conditions or the activities you’ll be doing (skiing, for example) are covered.